KaushalNaresh/Nexus_RAG/README.md

 # Nexus RAG

-A production-grade Retrieval-Augmented Generation system built to go beyond a simple demo.
-Features hybrid search, cross-encoder reranking, dual-layer guardrails, and a Ragas evaluation pipeline.
+A Retrieval-Augmented Generation system that features hybrid search, cross-encoder reranking, dual-layer guardrails, and a Ragas evaluation pipeline.

 ---